Species: Genetic similarity and barcode species

+Single locus (barcoding)

 In microbiology, genes can move freely even between distantly related bacteria, possibly extending to the whole bacterial domain.
-As a rule of thumb, microbiologists have assumed that members of Bacteria or Archaea with 16S ribosomal RNA gene sequences more similar than 97% to each other need to be checked by DNA–DNA hybridisation to decide if they belong to the same species.
+As a rule of thumb, microbiologists had assumed that members of Bacteria or Archaea with 16S ribosomal RNA gene sequences more similar than 97% to each other need to be checked by DNA–DNA hybridisation to decide if they belong to the same species.
 This concept was narrowed in 2006 to a similarity of 98.7%.

-The average nucleotide identity method quantifies genetic distance between entire genomes, using regions of about 10,000 base pairs.
-With enough data from genomes of one genus, algorithms can be used to categorize species, as for Pseudomonas avellanae in 2013, and for all sequenced bacteria and archaea since 2020.

-DNA barcoding has been proposed as a way to distinguish species suitable even for non-specialists to use.
-One of the barcodes is a region of mitochondrial DNA within the gene for cytochrome c oxidase.
+The 16S sequence is an example of a single locus which is simple enough for non-specialists to apply and, in most cases, sufficient to distinguish species.
+Using a single easy-to-use locus to distinguish taxa is called DNA barcoding.
+One of the barcodes for eukaryotes is a region of mitochondrial DNA within the gene for cytochrome c oxidase.
 A database, Barcode of Life Data System, contains DNA barcode sequences from over 190,000 species.
 However, scientists such as Rob DeSalle have expressed concern that classical taxonomy and DNA barcoding, which they consider a misnomer, need to be reconciled, as they delimit species differently.
 Genetic introgression mediated by endosymbionts and other vectors can further make barcodes ineffective in the identification of species.

+A singular locus can be a good proxy of time of divergence assuming the chosen locus evolved like most of the rest of the genome.
+This assumption can be broken by horizontal gene transfer affecting the locus itself.
+Rapid modes of evolution separating biological species (speciation) over a short timespan would also decouple the species concept from time itself.
+Among bacteria, there are several cases where very different genomes share 99.9% 16S identity.

+Multilocus comparison

+Using multiple (usually fewer than 10) loci for comparison provides more phylogenetic signal compared to comparing versions of the same loci as more mutations can be captured.
+As a result, it provides improved taxonomic resolution compared to single-locus comparison, giving results more similar to the expensive "gold standard" of whole genome comparison at a small increase in cost.

+Even when whole genomes are available, there are good reasons to only compare select genes: many genes are not universally found in all genomes, so they provide limited taxonomic signal while still adding to the computational cost of comparison.
+In situations like this, tens to hundreds of loci may be extracted from each genome and used together.
+As with comparisons with fewer loci, marker genes used for this purpose should be genes with low rates of horizontal transfer and gene duplication, few known instances of horizontal transfer, and high occurrence in the sampled genomes.
+With prokaryotes, marker genes can be used to delimit taxa down to the genus level, with whole-genome comparison reserved to separate species from each other.